-Unlike Brazil, almost all the coffee grown in Colombia is Arabica.
+Unlike Brazil, almost all the coffees grown in Colombia is Arabica.
 While Arabica beans make the best coffee, the plants can be very fussy.

 Luckily, Colombia has ideal growing conditions for these beans.
 The steep slopes offer rich volcanic-ash soil and abundant rainfall.
 The climate is tropical, but the high altitudes provide cooler temperatures.

 What led to Colombia being a major coffee producer?
 Read on to learn some of the history and what makes this coffee so special.
-We also included a list of 10 different coffees to try.
+We also included a list of 10 different Colombian coffee brands to try.

-Coffee from Colombia is more than just a product.
+Colombian Coffee is more than just a product.
 It is a national identity.

 For generations, families have tended the land.
-They passed along the knowledge of how to coax the best tasting coffee from the high slopes of the Andes.
+They passed along the knowledge of how to coax the best tasting Colombian Coffee from the high slopes of the Andes.

 This national identity has a face.
 His name is Juan Valdez, a fictional coffee farmer.
 The Colombian Coffee Growers Federation created this character in 1959.

-So why is this South American coffee so good?
+So why is this South American Colombian coffee so good?

 In part, it’s due to its geography.
 Colombia has a coastline on both the Atlantic and Pacific oceans.
 But in the middle, the Andes mountains soar to over 16,000 feet.

-A large area of the slopes is in the sweet spot for growing Arabica coffee.
+A large area of the slopes is in the sweet spot for growing Arabica beans.
 That’s between 1,800- and 6,300-feet elevation.

 Temperature is important as well.
 The plants cannot tolerate frost.
 Colombia is tropical, so frost is not an issue.